diefenbach/django-lfs/docs/developer/howtos/how_to_add_product_pricing.rst

 **Set product pricing calculator in manage inteface**

-Browse to http://yourshopdomain/manage and login.
+* Browse to http://yourshopdomain/manage and login.
+* Select Catalog - Product
-Select the product whose price calculator you wish to change.
+* Select the product whose price calculator you wish to change.
+* Select the pricing calculator tab
-Select your new pricing calculator from the drop down menu of choices.
+* Select your new pricing calculator from the drop down menu of choices.
-Save the product.
+* Save the product.
+* Browse to your product in your shop and you should see the new price as calculated by your custom pricing calculator.